PalanQu/easycoding/README.md

 ### Topic1 Database migrate

+#### Motivation

+Write raw sql to operate database is not easy to maintain, we use ORM to interact with database, [Gorm](https://github.com/go-gorm/gorm) for this project.
+Another situation we encounter is that we often upgrade the structure of the database, firstly, in many compaines, people who write the code and deploy applications are different, so it is necessary to manage upgrade and downgrade properly, secondly we can intergrate sql files into intergration test to ensure the correctness of database structure, thirdly, it is hard to write up and down sql file manully.

+#### Get up

 For the current time, the database `test` is totally empty, use the following command to create auto migration sql files

 ``` bash